 Three Minute Thesis (3MT) is an academic competition that challenges HDR candidates to describe their research within three minutes to a general audience.
 The 3MT is held at many universities across Australia, New Zealand and Asia, culminating in an Asia-Pacific 3MT Final.
 The competition aims to professionally develop the presentation and research communication skills of all participants, honing their ability to effectively explain their research in a language that can be understood by a non-specialist audience.

 All entrants will first compete within their respective Academic Group: Arts, Education and Law; Griffith Business School; Griffith Health, Glycomics or Griffith Sciences.
 The top two candidates (HDR category) will advance to the Griffith 3MT Final.
-The overall winner from the Griffith Final will then represent Griffith University at the Asia-Pacific competition, to be hosted by The University of Queensland.
+The overall winner from the Griffith Final will then represent Griffith University at the Asia-Pacific competition, hosted by the University of Queensland.

-The Griffith Final will be held at the South Bank campus on September 13.
+The 2019 Griffith final will be held at the South Bank campus on Wednesday 11 September.

-The Asia-Pacific Final will be held at UQ on September 27.
+The Asia-Pacific final will be held at UQ on Wednesday 18 September 2019.

 Every researcher should know how to present a clear, concise and engaging description of their thesis or research project.
 The competition will help you to:

 - Promote your research to a diverse audience

 - Clarify your argument(s)

 - Network with fellow researchers